preemptive/jsdefender-samples/Angular11/README.md

 2. Copy the `jsdefender-core-<version>.tgz` and `jsdefender-webpack-plugin-<version>.tgz` files from your download directory to the [`assets`](assets/) folder of this demo.
 Here, `<version>` represents your downloaded JSDefender version number.
 3. Replace the `{version}` placeholders within the `"devDependencies"` section in [`package.json`](package.json) based on the version of your `*.tgz` files.
 4. Run `npm install` command

+## The Demo Application

+> *Remark*: Describe in a few sentences what the application does.
+If it is important, discuss a few implementation details.

+## Commands
+1. `ng serve` to run the build in Dev mode.
+2. `ng build --prod` to build in Prod mode.

 ## How It Works